 Students in the undergraduate program in the School of Journalism

-introduced in Fall 2012, ensures that every student will be able to think, report, and write like a journalist, but also effectively utilize modern technology and tell stories across different news platforms .
-The elimination of the traditional tracks allows students the flexibility to explore and pursue their interests in different subsections of journalism.
-From day one, all students will be honing their multimedia skills, producing their own websites, and creating a digital portfolio.
+introduced in Fall 2012, ensures that every student will be able to think, report, and write like a journalist, but also effectively utilize modern technology and tell stories across different news platforms.
+Students have the flexibility to explore and pursue their interests in different subsections of journalism and, from day one, will be honing their multimedia skills, producing their own websites, and creating a digital portfolio.

 Current UT students interested in transferring to the Moody College of Communication may submit an internal transfer application, which is open every February (for summer/fall admission) and September (for spring admission).
 Visit the internal transfer website for the application and the dates of our internal transfer information sessions.
 Students must have attended an information session within the past year

 before they will be allowed to apply.
 Information session attendance is also required before a student may